LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-intro/mvc.rst

 --------------------

 The following section is the first of many videos we will be using to demonstrate coding an ASP.NET application.
-The video below introduces the role of controllers.
+The video below provides an overview of simple application routing via the use of controllers.
+This video also shows the final outcome of the app we will be building over the next several videos.
 In subsequent videos, we ask you to code along for maximum absorption of the topics introduced.
 A summary of the content introduced will follow each video.